Common Cause: Publicly-financed elections

 Common Cause has advocated public financing of elections in order to decrease the influence of special-interest contributions.
 The group's most successful campaign finance reform efforts have been in New York City in 1999; Connecticut in 2005; Montgomery County, Maryland in 2014; Portland, Oregon in 2016; Howard County, Maryland in 2017; Prince George's County, Maryland in 2018; and California.

 Voting and elections

 Redistricting

 The organization has sought to end the practice of gerrymandering in several states.
 In 2016, it filed a lawsuit in North Carolina challenging the constitutionality of district maps.
 The organization's North Carolina chapter has led a campaign to create a nonpartisan redistricting process, which has bipartisan support in the state.
 Common Cause is also challenging redistricting in Democratic-controlled states, such as Maryland.
-Common Cause took a neutral position on 2025 California Proposition 50, which led to several members of the California branch resigning in protest.
+Common Cause took a neutral position on 2025 California Proposition 50, which led to several advisory board members of the California branch resigning in protest.